Nisqually Glacier Response to Climate Change: A Comprehensive Analysis

 Understanding the Nisqually Glacier

 What makes the Nisqually Glacier particularly significant is its role as the primary source of the Nisqually River.
-In practice, this river flows through the Mount Rainier National Park and eventually empties into the Puget Sound, supporting diverse ecosystems and providing water resources for surrounding communities.
+Now, this river flows through the Mount Rainier National Park and eventually empties into the Puget Sound, supporting diverse ecosystems and providing water resources for surrounding communities.
 The glacier's health directly influences river flow patterns, water temperature, and sediment loads throughout the watershed.

 Historical Context and Baseline Measurements